ry6969/Palayok/README.md

 ---

-## 𖤐 Object-Oriented Design Principles
+## ˖᯽ Object-Oriented Design Principles

 Palayok's system is built with the four pillars of **Object-Oriented Programming (OOP)** in mind: